Kiowa County, Oklahoma

 Kiowa County is a county located in the southwestern part of the U.S. state of Oklahoma.
-As of the 2010 census, the population was 9,446.
+As of the 2020 census, its population was 8,509.
 Its county seat is Hobart.
 The county was created in 1901 as part of Oklahoma Territory.
 It was named for the Kiowa people.

 History

-In 1892, the Jerome Commission began enrolling the Kiowas, Comanches and Apaches to prepare for the opening of their reservation to settlement by whites.
+In 1892, the Jerome Commission began enrolling the Kiowas, Comanches, and Apaches to prepare for the opening of their reservation to settlement by Whites.
 Dennis Flynn, the territorial representative to the U. S. Congress, proposed holding a lottery for opening the reservation.
 He argued successfully that the lottery would be safer and more orderly than land runs used earlier.
-Individuals could register at offices in Lawton or El Reno.
-165,000 individuals registered for 13,000 160-acre claims.
+Individuals could register at offices in Lawton or El Reno; 165,000 individuals registered for 13,000 160-acre claims.
 The drawing was held August 6, 1901.
 After the opening, the area was designated as Kiowa County in Oklahoma Territory.
 The town of Hobart, named for Vice President Garrett A. Hobart, was designated as county seat.

 By 1908, residents of the southern part of the county were already agitating for a new county to be formed.
 In 1910, Governor Charles N. Haskell proclaimed that parts of Kiowa and Comanche Counties would become the new Swanson County.
 The new county became defunct in 1911, after the Oklahoma Supreme Court voided the change.
+Ownerships of land parcels from 1913 are to be found in plat books.